tmancal74/Policht2021a/README.txt

 All files in this directory contain descriptions of their meaning and usage.
+Just open them as text files.

-Last change: January 22, 2021
+Last change: January 24, 2021
 Author: Tomas Mancal
 Email: tmancal74@gmail.com